 All this is part of the transformation which has been wrought in so many parts of our social and economic structure during the last quarter of a century by the great inflow of immigrants.
-Agriculture as well as manufacturing industry is feeling the in-Laborers from the congested fluence of the new conditions. foreign districts of the cities - Italians, Bohemians, "Huns," "Polacks," Russians - make their way to the market gardens surrounding the cities, to vegetable districts such as that of the Chesapeake peninsula, to the cranberry fields of New Jersey; these do the hard work for the shrewd Yankee farmers.
+Agriculture as well as manufacturing industry is feeling the influence of the new conditions.
+Laborers from the congested foreign districts of the cities-Italians, Bohemians, "Huns," "Polacks," Russians-make their way to the market gardens surrounding the cities, to vegetable districts such as that of the Chesapeake peninsula, to the cranberry fields of New Jersey; these do the hand work for the shrewd Yankee farmers.
 Some of them may be on the way to the acquisition of land through their savings.
 But certainly for the time being the conditions are socially and industrially unwelcome.
 They are not dissimilar to those of the Sachsengängerei, of ill repute in eastern Germany.
 They are very different from the conditions which we think of as typical of agriculture in the United States.
 As in these analogous cases, so in the beet fields, there is an agricultural proletariat.

-As yet, however, the main agricultural region of the United States, - the great central region in which are the wheat and corn belts, - has been little affected.
+As yet, however, the main agricultural region of the United States,-the great central region in which are the wheat and corn belts,-has been little affected.
 Here we still find extensive cultivation, agricultural machinery, the one-family farm.
 It is true that during the harvest season there is a heavy demand for agricultural laborers, and that this is satisfied by laborers who may be said also to constitute an agricultural proletariat.
-It is true, further, that the stage of pioneer farming has been passed or is rapidly being passed, that rotation is becoming more sysprinted in the Hearings of the Committee to investigate the American Sugar Refining Co.
-(1911), p.
-3186.

-tematic and skilful, the land more valuable, cultivation more intensive.
-Nevertheless this remains the region of the onefamily farm.
+It is true, further, that the stage of pioneer farming has been passed or is rapidly being passed, that rotation is becoming more systematic and skilful, the land more valuable, cultivation more intensive.
+Nevertheless this remains the region of the one-family farm.
 The farmers "ride on their stirring plows and cultivators" and in this way are able to do most of the work on their lands for themselves.

-Throughout the corn belt, more particularly, there is no sugarbeet industry of any moment.
+Throughout the corn belt, more particularly, there is no sugar-beet industry of any moment.
 It pays better to raise corn; there is a clear comparative advantage in corn growing.
 This grain is peculiarly adapted to extensive agriculture.
-It also lends itself readily to the use of machinery; corn can be "cultivated " between the rows by horse power.
-It is a substitute for root crops, and can be rotated steadily with small-grain crops.1 It is a direct competitor with the sugar beet for cattle fattening.
+It also lends itself readily to the use of machinery; corn can be "cultivated" between the rows by horse power.
+It is a substitute for root crops, and can be rotated steadily with small-grain crops.69 It is a direct competitor with the sugar beet for cattle fattening.
 The advocates of beet raising always lay stress on the value of the beet pulp, the residue at the factory after the juice has been extracted, for cattle feeding.
 But corn is at least equally valuable for the purpose, and the typical American farmer raises it by agricultural methods which he finds both profitable and congenial.
 One man can grow forty acres of corn.
-He can plant only twenty acres of beets; and these he cannot possibly thin and top.2 In Iowa "the farmers are progressive, successful, and satisfied.
-In fact, this has been the main obstacle to installing the sugar The farmers have not shown a disposition to industry there. grow the beets.
+He can plant only twenty acres of beets; and these he cannot possibly thin and top.70 In Iowa "the farmers are progressive, successful, and satisfied.
+In fact, this has been the main obstacle to installing the sugar industry there.
+The farmers have not shown a disposition to grow the beets.
 When the farmers are advised that beet culture is accompanied with considerable hard work, factory propositions usually succumb to the inevitable.
-The farming class of the state is accustomed to the use of labor-saving implements in the fields."
-3
+The farming class of the state is accustomed to the use of labor-saving implements in the fields."71